2 – Nautical charts

 Figure 2.1 – The construction of Mercator projection.

-However, whereas the meridians converge on the globe they run parallel in the projection, indicating the distortion.
-Subsequently, look at a high parallel: the length / circumference of such a parallel – a small circle – on the globe is much smaller than the equator.
+This is most prominent when we examine a high parallel.
+The length / circumference of such a parallel – a small circle – on the globe is much smaller than the equator.
 Yet, on the chart they have exactly the same length creating a misrepresentation which gets bigger nearer to the poles.

 Click on the world map to see the distortions of a Mercator projection.
 Each navy coloured circle / ellipse has a radius of 500 km.